 In Ireland, Christmas can be a competitive blood sport.
 (For many there the holiday season actually begins the day after Christmas, which in the south they call Saint Stephen's Day but farther north they call Boxing Day.)

 On that night the whole of Ireland visits their local pubs, even the most confirmed teetotalers, meaning that for one night those locals bars become a sort of vivid mix of arrivals terminal, town hall, and refugee center.
 People you haven't seen for decades, people you thought were long dead, can fetch up on that one night.
 It's enough to make a sociologist’s head spin.

 It's as if there's a national edict that says all returning Irish emigrants - home for a few fleeting days to visit their families - must abandon the warm embrace of their hearth and home for a few hours to brave the much more nuanced welcome of their wider community.

 They are given just this one night to account for themselves, with the ultimate aim of dazzling the old crowd with their worldly success and newfound sophistication.
-"Where are you now?" is the only question people want answered.
+"Where are you now?" is the only question people want to be answered.